codaxy/cxjs-home-expenses-app-tutorial/tutorial/setup.md

 Material theme

-The form should now have the material look.
+The form should now look like the one on the second image.